-TracFone shall deactivate a SafeLink Wireless account if the customer has no usage for 60 consecutive days.
+TracFone shall deactivate a Lifeline account if the customer has no usage for 60 consecutive days pursuant to 47 C.F.R. § 54.407(c)(2).
 No fewer than eight business days before deactivation, TracFone shall send the customer a written notice by mail about the potential deactivation and ways to avoid unwanted deactivation.
-The customer shall have a 30 day grace period from the deactivation date to reactivate the SafeLink Wireless account and restore the minutes accrued during the 60 day non-usage period and the 30 day grace period.
+The customer shall have a 30 day grace period from the deactivation date to reactivate the Lifeline account by incurring “usage” as defined in 47 C.F.R. § 54.107(c)(2).
+When a customer reactivates the account, TracFone must deposit the minutes the customer is entitled to for the grace period.

-On a quarterly basis beginning with the quarter ending on June 30, 2010, TracFone shall provide the number of Lifeline customers by service plan (SafeLink, Straight Talk Unlimited and Straight Talk All You Need) that it enrolls each month.
-TracFone shall also report the number of deactivated Lifeline customers each month by service plan and the reasons for deactivation (e.g., no usage for 60 consecutive days, annual verification unsuccessful, or voluntary exit).
-Quarterly reports shall be filed with the Commission no later than 30 days after the end of each quarter, beginning with the quarter ending on June 30, 2010.
+On a quarterly basis, TracFone shall provide the number of Lifeline customers that it enrolls each month.
+TracFone shall also report the number of deactivated Lifeline customers each month by service plan and by the reasons for deactivation, e.g., no usage for 60 consecutive days, annual verification unsuccessful, or voluntary exit.
+Quarterly reports shall be filed with the Commission no later than 30 days after the end of each quarter.

 TracFone shall respond within 30 days to Commission Staff’s information requests on TracFone’s Lifeline operations, including but not limited to Lifeline customers’ usage patterns and Lifeline customer records.

-Tracfone shall cooperate with the Commission and the Department of Social and Health Services (DSHS) to work out a procedure to verify TracFone Lifeline customers’ eligibility.
+TracFone shall cooperate with the Commission and the Department of Social and Health Services (DSHS) to work out a procedure to verify TracFone Lifeline customers’ eligibility.
+TracFone shall maintain access to DSHS’s online query database to verify the eligibility of Lifeline applicants who qualify based on their participation in Medicaid, Supplemental Nutrition Assistance Program, Supplemental Security Income and Temporary Assistance for Needy Families.
+This condition shall be required until the national Lifeline eligibility database is fully functional.

-TracFone must modify its Lifeline services in Washington so that airtime minutes are not deducted for calls to customer care made from the customer’s handset by dialing 611.
+TracFone must not deduct airtime minutes for calls to customer care made from the customer’s handset by dialing 611.
 TracFone shall explicitly state the policy of free 611 calls in its Lifeline service agreements.
 TracFone may require the customer to call the toll-free customer care number from another phone if necessary to resolve technical issues related to the handset or its programming.

-By March 31 of each year, TracFone shall file with the Commission its complete Lifeline customer records of the prior calendar year.
-The customer records are subject to review of the Commission and DSHS.
+TracFone shall have DSHS audit its Washington Lifeline customers’ eligibility (including program eligibility and duplication with other Lifeline providers) at least once a year.
+By January 31 of each year, TracFone shall provide DSHS with the complete record of its Washington Lifeline customers who qualify based on their participation in Medicaid, Supplemental Nutrition Assistance Program, Supplemental Security Income and Temporary Assistance for Needy Families in the prior calendar year.
 The records must have all the necessary information and be in an electronic format required by DSHS.
-After the Commission and DSHS notify TracFone of the results of the review, TracFone must take appropriate measures to either correct the customer records or stop providing services to ineligible customers and report the resolutions to the agencies within 60 days of the notice.
+After DSHS notifies TracFone of the results of the review, TracFone must take appropriate measures to either correct the customer records or stop providing services to ineligible customers and report the resolutions to the Commission and DSHS within 60 days of the DSHS notice.
+This condition shall be required until the national Lifeline eligibility database is fully functional.

-TracFone shall provide the Commission a copy of its annual Lifeline Verification survey results that it files with the Universal Service Administration Company (USAC) by August 31 of each year.
+TracFone shall provide the Commission a copy of its annual Lifeline Re-certification results within 30 days it files with the Universal Service Administration Company (USAC) each year.